 Past SAT papers are stored in KS1 Group Room.
-Current SAT papers are stored in cupboard between classrooms.
-Numeracy resources are stored in classroom cupboards.
+Current SAT papers are stored in cupboards between classrooms.
+Numeracy resources are stored in classroom cupboards and in group rooms.
 Topic/ science resources in stored in boxes in the KS1 classrooms.
-Other resources (KS1) including maths/ Magic Maths/ phonic resources are held in the ground floor Group Room.
+Other resources (KS1) including maths/ Magic Maths.
+All phonic resources are held in the ground floor 'Animal' Corridor.